Reithian Values Meet ‘The 60s’…

 The old show was frequently highly reactionary but it also did better than most shows when it came to challenging establishment, bourgeois ideology and/or imperialist assumptions.

-the 'ethos'.
+This division is the ‘ethos’.
 Frequently reactionary but with a proportionately greater tendency to buck this trend.

 The hero of the show is a white male with a professional title, a line in Edwardian clothing (which retains a formality despite veering between scruffy, dandified, bohemian, etc.) and who travels around in a symbol of the British state.
 The odd Jacobite aside, his companions are usually thoroughly respectable types.